SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Conclusion

 \section{Conclusion}

-This paper generalises Shapley value to Markov convex game (MCG), called Markov Shapley value.
-Markov Shapley value possesses 3 properties: (i) the sensitiveness to dummy agents; (ii) the efficiency; and (iii) the fairness.
-Based on property (ii), we derive Shapley-Bellman optimality equation, Shapley-Bellman operator and Shapley Q-learning (SHAQ).
-We prove that solving Shapley-Bellman optimality equation is equivalent to solving the Markov core (i.e., no agents have incentives to deviate from the grand coalition).
-MCG with the grand coalition is equivalent to the global reward game \citep{Wang_2020}, wherein Markov Shapley value plays the role of value factorisation.
-Since SHAQ is a sort of stochastic approximation of Shapley-Bellman operator that is shown to solve Shapley-Bellman optimality equation, the global reward game with value factorisation becomes explicable standing by the proposed theoretical framework in this paper.
-Property (i) and (iii) aid the interpretation of decisions.
-We evaluate the performance of SHAQ on Predator-Prey \citep{bohmer2020deep} and the challenging multi-agent StarCraft benchmark tasks \citep{samvelyan2019starcraft}.
-Several theoretical claims (especially property (i) and (iii)) are verified, while SHAQ shows the generally good performances compared with the state-of-the-art baselines.
-In the future work, we will extend the work when the MCG does not hold and derive an algorithm that can still achieve the Markov core.
-Another thread is investigating the invariant representation of $\hat{\psi}_{i}$ such as using graph neural networks, so that both interpretability and performance can be improved further.
+\textbf{Summary.} This paper generalises Shapley value to Markov convex game, called Markov Shapley value.
+Markov Shapley value inherits a number of properties: (i) identifiability of dummy agents; (ii) efficiency; (iii) reflecting the contribution and (iv) symmetry.
+Based on Property (ii), we derive Shapley-Bellman optimality equation, Shapley-Bellman operator and SHAQ.
+We prove that solving Shapley-Bellman optimality equation is equivalent to solving the Markov core (i.e., no agent has incentives to deviate from the grand coalition).
+Markov convex game with the grand coalition is equivalent to global reward game \citep{Wang_2020}, wherein Markov Shapley value plays the role of value factorisation.
+Since SHAQ is a stochastic approximation of Shapley-Bellman operator that is proved to solve Shapley-Bellman optimality equation, global reward game with value factorisation becomes valid standing by the cooperative game theoretical framework (i.e. solving Markov core).
+Property (i) and (iii) in Proposition \ref{prop:shapley_value_properties} are demonstrated in the experiments showing the interpretability of SHAQ.

+\textbf{Limitation and Future Work.} The value of Markov convex game is not limited to solving problems with the grand coalition, though in this paper we design SHAQ that only focuses on the scenario with the grand coalition.
+By removing the condition of supermodularity (see Eq.\ref{eq:mcg_assumption}), this framework can be used to study more general coalition games where different coalitions of agents as units may compete/cooperate with each other.
+Since the grand coalition and Markov Shapley value is not a solution in Markov core yet, the learning process becomes more complicated to converge to Markov core.
+A possible research direction in future is to investigate dynamically forming the coalition structure and conducting credit assignments simultaneously.